quanteda/tutorials.quanteda.io/content/basic-operations/tokens/tokens_lookup.markdown

 ## [ reached max_ndoc ...
 3 more documents ]
 ```

+Compare the two outputs: `toks_region` collapses every matched place name down to a handful of continent labels, while `toks_country` keeps the finer-grained country labels.
+Everything that is not a place name has disappeared entirely, since `tokens_lookup()` only keeps tokens that match an entry in the dictionary.

-You can also use run a keyword-in-context analysis by looking up the mentions of all African countries and the words surrounding the countries.
+You can also run a keyword-in-context analysis by looking up the mentions of all African countries and the words surrounding them, combining what you learned in the [previous chapter](/basic-operations/tokens/kwic) with the dictionary itself.

 ``` r